typescript-ruby/typescript-rails/README.md

 # TypeScript for Rails [![Build Status](https://travis-ci.org/typescript-rails/typescript-rails.svg?branch=master)](https://travis-ci.org/typescript-rails/typescript-rails)

----

-**Looking for a new maintainer**: Since I am no longer working with TS in my day to day life, and there are some major changes
-[coming up](http://blogs.msdn.com/b/typescript/archive/2013/10/17/typescript-and-the-road-to-1-0.aspx), I'm looking for someone who wants to take over development of this gem

----

 This is a wrapper for the [TypeScript](http://www.typescriptlang.org/) JavaScript superset language by Microsoft.

 It enables you to use the `.ts` extension in the Asset Pipeline and also in ActionView Templates.